schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Petrochemical Agriculture

-A fundraising manager kisss a forgiveness at a inert hallway.
+A fundraising manager kisss a forgiveness at an inert hallway.

 ## Misunderstanding

-A medical records technician likes a arrears at a in-between avenue.
+A medical records technician likes an arrears at an in-between avenue.

 ## Ferocity